AFSC-Genetics/NOAA-AFSC-ABL-MiFish-mod-U-PCR-protocol/NOAA-AFSC-ABL-MiFish-mod-U-PCR-Protocol.md

 ## BACKGROUND

-This document describes the required protocol to conduct [insert name of the method/protocol].

 ### Summary

 This protocol describes steps for performing PCR for the 12S mitochondrial ribosomal RNA gene in vertebrates using eDNA.
 The primers (forward: MiFish-U-F_mod, reverse: MiFish-U-R) were first presented in Sales et al. 2019 (forward) and Miya et al. 2015 (reverse).
 The MiFish-U-F_mod primer used in this protocol has 1 basepair substition from the MiFish-U-F primer used in Miya et al. 2015, but is otherwise identical.
 The target amplicon size is 163 - 185 base pairs.

 This primer set targets vertebrates organisms (e.g., fishes, marine mammals, birds).
 Important note, this primer also amplifies non-target organisms including microbes and single-celled phytoplankton (e.g., proteobacteria and diatoms).

 The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
-Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.
+Use NOAA-AFSC-ABL-Barcode-PCR-Protocol (in progress) to perform the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.

 ### Method Description and Rationale